What Are The Best Baby Birth Positions For Comfortable Delivery?

 The baby moves into the pelvis with her head-down but facing the front/abdomen of the mother.
 This position is also known as ‘sunny-side up’ or ‘face up’ position.
 OA and OP are called the cephalic or head-first positions.

-This fetal position can prolong your labor, lead to instrumental interventions, severe perineal tearsiXA minor vaginal stretch or injury that often happens during vaginal birth or a C-section (3).
+This fetal position can prolong your labor, lead to instrumental interventions, severe perineal tearsiA minor vaginal stretch or injury that often happens during vaginal birth or a C-section (3).

 3. Occiput transverse (OT)

 The baby lies sideways in the womb.
 If she fails to turn to the optimal position at the time of delivery, then a C-section becomes necessary.
 During the vaginal examination, the doctor can sometimes feel the shoulder, or the arm, elbow or hand prolapsing into the vagina.
-This position also poses the risk of umbilical cordiXA tube-like structure that delivers oxygen and nutrition to the fetus in the womb prolapse, in which the umbilical cord comes out before the baby.
-As per a study, the incidence of a cord prolapse in transverse lie position is around 9% (4), which is a medical emergency and needs an immediate C-section.
+This position also poses the risk of umbilical cordiA tube-like structure that delivers oxygen and nutrition to the fetus in the womb prolapse, in which the umbilical cord comes out before the baby.
+As per some studies, the incidence of a cord prolapse in a transverse lie position is around 9%, which is a medical emergency and needs an immediate C-section.

 In some cases, assisted delivery is carried out by rotating the baby manually or using forceps or vacuum to turn the baby into the ideal position.